LinArcX/mpsl/README.md

 ## Why?
 - [KISS](https://en.wikipedia.org/wiki/KISS_principle)
 - I like [vim-airline](https://github.com/vim-airline/vim-airline).
-But its code is huge for such a simple task.(showing status bar)
+But its code is huge for such a simple task.(showing statusline)
 - I like to manipulate and discover things and see what's going on under the hood(And i encourage you, too).
 So, instead of just using a huge plugin, install a minimal alternative and change it according to your needs.

 ## Customization